IBM/portieris/README.md

 ## Configuring access controls for your security policies

 You can configure Kubernetes RBAC rules to define which users and applications have the ability to modify your security policies.
 For more information, see the [IBM Cloud docs](https://cloud.ibm.com/docs/services/Registry?topic=registry-security_enforce#assign_user_policy).

+You can prevent Portieris' admission webhook from being called in specific namespaces by labelling the namespace with `securityenforcement.admission.cloud.ibm.com/namespace: skip`.
+Doing so would allow pods in that namespace to recover when the admission webhook is down, but note that no policies are applied in that namespace.
+For example, the Portieris install namespace is configured with this label to allow Portieris itself to recover when it is down.
+Make sure to control who can add labels to namespaces and who can access namespaces with this label so that a malicious party cannot use this label to bypass Portieris.

 ## Reporting security issues